Neurosciences and Psychiatry

 Still Interested in gaining research experience?

-If you are interested in working with Dr. Robert Smith or someone on my team or in the Department of Neurosciences at the UT College of Medicine, URCP is highly recommended, not required.
+If you are interested in working with Dr. Robert Smith or someone on my team or in the Department of Neurosciences and Psychiatry at the UToledo College of Medicine and Life Sciences, URCP is highly recommended, not required.
 It is only required if you want to work directly in my lab (called the Cognitive Disorders Research Laboratory (CDRL) https://cdrl-ut.org/).

 Please send an email to Neurosciences@utoledo.edu to start the inquiry process.